Section of Pain Medicine

 How We Can Help

 To help those with chronic pain break out of this downward cycle and return to more normal lives, The Cleveland Clinic Foundation formed a Chronic Pain Rehabilitation Program in 1979.
 Since then, The Cleveland Clinic's Pain Management staff has helped more than 2,000 people manage their chronic pain.
 In an attractive and comfortable setting, patients receive comprehensive, individualized care that emphasizes a return to wellness.
-Each person's treatment - whether inpatient, day care, outpatient or follow-up – is coordinated by a team of experts.

 Chronic Pain Rehabilitation Program video